Spatial Attention-based Implicit Neural Representation for Arbitrary Reduction of MRI Slice Spacing: Experiments

-The quantitative results of different algorithms are shown in Table~\ref{tab1}.
-It can be found that EDSR ($\times$2) achieves a good result in the task of reducing slice spacing by $k=2$.
-However, when applying this model to other ratios, EDSR ($\times$2) has relatively poor performance.
-Similar findings are also observed for EDSR ($\times$3) and EDSR ($\times$4), which verifies the view that the model trained at a specific ratio cannot be simply transferred to the tasks of different ratios.
+The quantitative results (PSNR and SSIM) of different algorithms are shown in Table~\ref{tab1}.
+At all scaling factors, our model outperforms other methods (\textit{p}$<$0.01 with paired \textit{t}-tests).

+We can find that EDSR ($\times$2) achieves a good result in the task of reducing slice spacing by $k$=2.
+However, when applying this model to other factors such as $k$=3 or $4$, EDSR ($\times$2) has relatively poor performance.
+Similar findings are also observed when applying EDSR ($\times$3) and EDSR ($\times$4) to the SR tasks of mismatching scaling factors.
+These results confirm that the conventional SR methods are dedicated to fixed scaling factors and cannot be flexibly generalized to other factors.

-On the contrary, our method can handle multi-ratio tasks automatically, even though only a single model is trained.
-For example, our method achieves 43.62 on PSNR for scaling factor $\times$2, which is higher than EDSR ($\times$2) with 43.50.
-When applied to scaling factors $\times$3 and $\times$4, our method outperforms not only EDSR ($\times$2) but also designated EDSR ($\times$3) and EDSR ($\times$4).
-Further, compared to MetaSR and ArSSR that both support multiple ratios, our proposed method leads the scores of PSNR and SSIM at all scaling factors.
-The results indicate that our method performs better than not only previous single-scale models but also contemporary multi-scale methods.
+On the contrary, SA-INR can handle multi-factor SR tasks adaptively, even though only a single model is trained.
+For example, our method achieves 43.62dB on PSNR for $\times$2, which is higher than EDSR ($\times$2) with 43.50dB.
+And when applied to $\times$3 and $\times$4, our method has shown more advantages.

-For visual inspection, we provide an example for the ``$\times$4'' task.
-That is, for every five consecutive slices in the HR image, only the first slice and the last slice are input into the trained model.
-The model then constructs the three intermediate slices.
-The middle one of the three constructed slices is shown in Fig.~\ref{fig3}.
-The areas indicated by the arrows show that the image produced by EDSR is blurred, so as the tissues generated by MetaSR and ArSSR.
-On the contrary, our method yields clearer texture information.
-The error maps also confirm the above findings, especially at places highlighted by the red rectangles.
-Note that the noises in the constructed slices tend to be reduced, which is caused by the denoising and smoothing effect often accompanying super-resolution.
-We could use the sharpening approach from~\cite{IS} to create the opposite effect of smoothing if needed.
+Furthermore, compared with MetaSR and ArSSR, which also support arbitrary SR factors, our proposed method leads in PSNR and SSIM at all scaling factors.
+Similar to the two compared methods, our method weighs local neighbors to derive the implicit representation of the query coordinate.
+However, our method differs from them a lot in designing the local receptive field and calculating the weights.
+MetaSR uses a meta-learning module to predict the weights of local $3^3$ neighbors.
+ArSSR relies on the coordinate distance to decide the weights of local $2^3$ neighbors.
+Our method effectively enlarges the receptive field (\ie, $2\times7^2$ in our implementation) and enables each query coordinate to learn dynamic weights by attending to its neighbors.

+In addition, we compare the sharpness of the images generated by different methods.
+We compute the average S3 scores for the axial, coronal and sagittal views, respectively.
+The results are shown in Table~\ref{tab2}, where the EDSR models are trained and inferred at the same scaling factors only.
+One can notice that our proposed model outperforms other methods on most views and tasks of different scaling factors.